 Over the years, they’ve still maintained their shape, but some of the fabric was getting a little dingy.
 Even one of the legs on the couch broke, but nothing some spare lumber can’t fix.

-After determining that I wanted navy slipcovers, I bought these for the two sofas and this one for the chair.
+After determining that I wanted navy slipcovers, I bought two for the sofas and one for the chair (browse blue slipcovers at Wayfair.com).
 We have t-cushions, so it kind of narrows down the slipcover options I can select; and I also wanted to get the same brand/colour for each piece we had.

 I did a quick test fit on one of the couches and everything fit just fine.
 I didn’t find any instructions, so kind of just guessed where everything went.
 Thankfully there were seams and I’m guessing that’s where the edges were supposed to go.
 (I later found the instruction sheet, but it wasn’t very helpful).